New and Better Plants in the Garden Center

 Fellows Riverside Gardens, Rose Garden in Youngstown, Ohio

-When growing finished roses for a nursery, it because quite clear that the roses in two and three gallon pots had a limited shelf time.
-With each passing week foliar diseases became a greater problem, even though we sprayed them with fungicides once a week.
+When growing finished roses for a nursery, it became quite clear that the roses in two- and three-gallon pots had a limited shelf life.
+With each passing week, foliar diseases became a greater problem, even though we sprayed them with fungicides once a week.
 The daily overhead watering and the tight spacing were ideal conditions for black spot and mildew.
-So when developing our new trialing program, container trails with overhead watering was the first step, except we would not use any fungicides.
+So when developing our new trialing program, container trials with overhead watering were the first step, except we would not use any fungicides.

-As a rose garden manager, it was clear that over time a rose garden, that is not rotated, accumulated a bank of fungal spores that would infect our clean, newly planted bushes.
+As a rose garden manager, it was clear that over time a rose garden that is not rotated accumulates a bank of fungal spores that would infect our clean, newly planted bushes.
 The first year the roses looked fine, but in year two the disease took hold.
-That is why I do no rotate our rose trial beds.
+That is why I do not rotate our rose trial beds.
 That is why we look at them for three years in the garden before we make any decisions about which plants to introduce.
 And of course we never use fungicides.

 Drone view of our trial garden

-We get trial roses from about five different breeders and every one goes through this process.
+We get trial roses from about five different breeders, and every one goes through this process.
 The odds are most selections will be trashed after two years.
-Any plant that show disease is remove from the trail.
+Any plant that shows disease is removed from the trail.
 Our goal is to throw them away as quickly as possible to make room for new selections.
-If I can find one rose variety out of a hundred that remains clean, looks good in the container and in the garden, flowers repeatedly and is better than what's on the market I am happy.
-Here are few of my favorites that have passed the test and made our catalog.
+If I can find one rose variety out of a hundred that remains clean, looks good in the container and in the garden, flowers repeatedly, and is better than what's on the market, I am happy.
+Here are a few of my favorites that have passed the test and made our catalog.

-At Last® rose combines all the romance of a fragrant, fully-petaled tea rose with the no-nonsense practicality and vigor of a landscape rose.
+At Last® rose combines all the romance of a fragrant, fully petaled tea rose with the no-nonsense practicality and vigor of a landscape rose.
 Enjoy a non-stop display of large, sweetly perfumed orange blossoms from late spring through frost.
-Handsome, glossy foliage and a vigorous, rounded habit makes it ideal for use in the landscape or flower garden.
+Handsome, glossy foliage and a vigorous, rounded habit make it ideal for use in the landscape or flower garden.
 Developed by Colin Horner of England.

-Oso Easy® Double Red - A floriferous rose with tulip-like doubled blooms.
-Dark, disease-resistant foliage, and a sturdy, rounded habit.
+Oso Easy® Double Red - A floriferous rose with tulip-like double blooms.
+Dark, disease-resistant foliage and a sturdy, rounded habit.
 Flowers are held well above the foliage, providing a distinctive, showy look.
-Developed by Meilland International of France, this rose has already won ten awards including the 2020 Rose of the Year, the Bagatelle Rose Trials 1st Prix, Prize of the Public and Certificat de Mérite; Le Roeulx Rose Trials Gold Medal; Lyon Rose Trials 1st Prize and Prize for Rebloom and Disease Resistance; Monza Rose Trials City of Monza Prize and Gold Medal plus four others.
-This is a must grow landscape rose.
+Developed by Meilland International of France, this rose has already won ten awards, including the 2020 Rose of the Year, the Bagatelle Rose Trials 1st Prix, Prize of the Public and Certificat de Mérite; Le Roeulx Rose Trials Gold Medal; Lyon Rose Trials 1st Prize and Prize for Rebloom and Disease Resistance; Monza Rose Trials City of Monza Prize and Gold Medal, plus four others.
+This is a must-grow landscape rose.

-Oso Easy Peasy® is one of the very best, ground covereing landscape roses
+Oso Easy Peasy® is one of the very best, ground-covering landscape roses.

 Ringo® Double Pink is perhaps the best Persica hybrid to date

-Rise Up Lilac Days® has a wonderful, intense fragance
+Rise Up Lilac Days® has a wonderful, intense fragrance.

 PUFFER FISH® Hydrangea is a Winner